JetBrains/intellij-sdk-docs/topics/products/appcode/app_code.md

 >
 {type="note"}

-The table below summarizes the `gradle-intellij-plugin` attributes to set in the plugin project's <path>build.gradle</path> file.
+The table below summarizes the `gradle-intellij-plugin` attributes to set in the plugin project's Gradle build script.
 Click on an entry in the table's *Attribute* column to go to the documentation about that attribute.

 | `gradle-intellij-plugin` Attribute | Attribute Value                                                                                                                                                                                                   |